Running up the score: Professional football

 Running up the score is rarely done by teams in the National Football League (NFL) and other professional American football leagues.
 A primary reason is that starting players and coaches are paid hundreds of thousands to millions of dollars each year, which is affected by how the players and the team performs during the season.
 Any attempt to run up the score increases the risks of losing a key player to an injury that could affect the team's chances for the rest of the season.
 Thus, if a team decides to keep their stars in during a blowout, it is usually viewed by the opponent as an insult.
 Another factor is that the parity that the salary cap has brought to the NFL in the 1990s has evened out competition somewhat, with less talent disparity between the best and worst teams compared to the past.
 It is much more difficult to run up the score to embarrassing (50+ point) margins in the modern game at the pro level.
 The greatest margin of victory at the professional level happened in the 1940 NFL Championship Game won by the Chicago Bears over the Washington Redskins 73–0.
 In 1976, the Los Angeles Rams defeated the Atlanta Falcons 59–0, a margin which was matched in 2009 when the New England Patriots defeated the Tennessee Titans in the New England snow.
-Most recently, the New Orleans Saints defeated the Indianapolis Colts 62–7 on October 23, 2011, and the Seattle Seahawks defeated the Arizona Cardinals 58–0 on December 9, 2012.
+Most recently, the New Orleans Saints defeated the Indianapolis Colts 62–7 on October 23, 2011; the Seattle Seahawks defeated the Arizona Cardinals 58–0 on December 9, 2012; and the Miami Dolphins defeated the Denver Broncos 70–20 on September 24, 2023.
+In the latter game, the Dolphins were in field goal range late in the fourth quarter, but declined to run up the score any further by taking a knee on fourth down.